ibm-cloud-docs/openshift/openshift_cli_install.md

 # Installing the Red Hat OpenShift Container Platform CLI
 {: #openshift-cli}

-You can use the {{site.data.keyword.containerlong_notm}} CLI alias for OpenShift (`oc`) to create and manage your OpenShift cluster infrastructure, such as creating clusters and worker nodes.
+You can use the {{site.data.keyword.containerlong_notm}} CLI alias for OpenShift (`ibmcloud oc`) to create and manage your OpenShift cluster infrastructure, such as creating clusters and worker nodes.
 You can use the OpenShift Origin CLI (`oc`) to manage the resources within your OpenShift cluster, such as projects, pods, and deployments.

 ## Installing the IBM Cloud CLI and plug-ins
 {: #cli_ibmcloud_oc}